 Till today’s date, the advantages of using a multi-cloud platform are completely clear.
-According to IDC, till the year 2020, more than 90 percent of companies will begin the use of multiple online services.
+According to IDC, more than 90 percent of companies will begin the use of multiple online services.
 Having the power to spread work burdens and information across several cloud vendors provides organizations the increased flexibility and agility they require to sustain an efficient company.
 Also, adoption of a multi-cloud strategy in businesses can bring extra advantages to an organization’s network security, out of which some include weakening the effect of network-associated attacks like DDoS and Shadow IT threats.

 If you are the one who is still in the dilemma of whether to adopt a multi-cloud strategy or not, take out some time to first understand that what are the key benefits of using multi-cloud platforms.
 Working on more than one cloud vendor has the ability to enhance an industry’s security strategy by mitigating the impact of network cloud security threats.
 For example – DDoS threats are one reason due to which companies should begin the use of more than one cloud vendor.
 These threats execute by making it hard (almost impossible) to access particular websites, network resources, and servers, which result in ‘denial of service’ for users.
 A multi-cloud platform permits companies to spread their data and resources – therefore reducing the overall effect of DDoS threat and providing network security.
 This is possible because multi-cloud provides the option and ability to work on other cloud platforms until the other fixes.

 Wait for a second!
 It can be risky to maintain a business network healthy and systematically manage the essential network services (like DHCP, IP Address Management, and DNS) across the multi-cloud architecture.

 Network Security Hurdles and Risks of Adoption